rahulrauki/delfiles/README.md

 `delfiles --folder "./sample" --dictionary "dict.txt" --exclude` This deletes all the files in `sample` directory with names that doesn't match with any strings given on `dict.txt`

+### Additional:
+A `createfiles.py` can be used to create randomly generated files for you to delete, default is 30.
+You can edit the code as per your testing needs.
 ### Disclaimer:
 Feel free to download and mess around.
 Even create a PR.
 Have fun coding !!!